Audiotronix/Positron_LT/README.md

 This printer is a [RepRap](https://reprap.org/wiki/RepRap) version based on the innovative [Positron V3](https://github.com/KRALYN/PositronV3) formfactor and motion-system which was created by [KRALYN](https://github.com/KRALYN/PositronV3).

 **Although the printer is printed, it can still be folded and thus still fits into a filament box.
 Thus, there are no disadvantages compared to the original, it may even have some improvements**

+> Note: This project is a work in progress!
+The primary design is ready, updates and changes are made continuously.

 <br>